commercionetwork/commercionetwork/docs/app_developers/commercioapi-wallet.md

-## Wallet transfers GET
+## Sent token process list
-The Api  permit you obtaini details on all the transfer process of sending token (from) associated to the did of the authenticated user .
+The Api  permit you obtaini details on all the sending token processes istantiated by  your wallet (of the authenticated user).

 ### Api path